Suella Braverman arrives at Manston migrant centre by Chinook helicopter

 Ms Braverman was transferred from the Chinook helicopter to a black BMW with tinted windows as she and her entourage arrived at the gates in Manston, being let straight through by security.

+A No 10 spokesperson said: “The home secretary was in Dover to receive an update on operations on the ground.
+That obviously involved operations in the Channel.
+She travelled on a military aircraft to see the area of operations at sea.”

-Manston centre is only meant to hold 1,600 people but around 4,000 asylum seekers were on site over the weekend.
+The Manston centre is only meant to hold 1,600 people, but around 4,000 asylum seekers were on the site over the weekend.
 Hundreds of refugees were forced to sleep on pieces of cardboard on plywood floors because there are no beds to accommodate them.

 One female asylum seeker who was at Manston is now taking legal action against Ms Braverman.
 A pre-action legal letter sent on her behalf argues that the woman was unlawfully detained in “egregiously defective conditions” by Ms Braverman at the overcrowded processing site.

-James Wilson, deputy director of Detention Action who is making the challenge with the woman, said that they have taken legal action “out of serious concern for the welfare of thousands of people including children, still being detained at Manston for a period far beyond legal limits”.
+James Wilson, the deputy director of Detention Action, which is assisting the woman, said that the legal action has been initiated “out of serious concern for the welfare of thousands of people including children, still being detained at Manston for a period far beyond legal limits”.

-Downing Street said that the home secretary was using her Dover visit on Thursday to meet Border Force staff and military personnel to discuss operations in the Channel.

-They also said that she would “speak with staff and receive an update on the situation on the ground” during her visit to Manston.

 Register for free to continue reading